TofuBytesDEV/Module-Documentation/Modifying the Campaign.md

 ```

 <h5>Decreasing Points</h5>
-We are decreasing the current progression value for `Utao` by `-1000` points.
+We are decreasing the current progression value for the planet `Utao` by `-1000` points.

 ```Lua
 local campaignModule = require(17541574273)